Rare strike disrupts Israel while Biden says Netanyahu isn't doing enough to reach Gaza deal

 He insisted that negotiators remain “very close” to a deal, adding, “Hope springs eternal.”

 Hamas has accused Israel of dragging out months of negotiations over a cease-fire by issuing new demands, including for lasting Israeli control over two strategic corridors in Gaza.
-Hamas has offered to release all hostages in return for an end to the war, the complete withdrawal of Israeli forces and the release of a large number of Palestinian prisoners, including high-profile militants.
+Hamas has offered to release all hostages in return for an end to the war, the complete withdrawal of Israeli forces and the release of a large number of Palestinian prisoners, including high-profile militants — broadly the terms called for under an outline for deal put forward by Biden in July.

 Netanyahu has pledged “total victory” over Hamas and blames it for the failure of the negotiations, which have dragged on for much of this year.

+Khalil al-Hayya, the Hamas official leading the negotiations, told the Qatari network Al Jazeera late Sunday that Netanyahu had deemed keeping the Philadelphi corridor “more important” than winning the hostages' release.

+Al-Hayya also said Hamas had offered “great flexibility,” including reducing its demand for 500 Palestinian prisoners to be released in exchange for each captive Israeli soldier to 50, and from 250 Palestinian prisoners or each Israeli civilian hostage to 30.
+He accused Israel of introducing new conditions including increasing the number of prisoners who would be deported upon release and banning the release of elderly or ill prisoners serving life sentences.

 Israel said the six hostages found dead in Gaza were killed by Hamas shortly before Israeli forces arrived in the tunnel where they were held.
-Three were reportedly scheduled to be released in the first phase of a cease-fire proposal discussed in July.
-The Israeli Health Ministry said autopsies had determined the hostages were shot at close range and died on Thursday or Friday.
+The Israeli Health Ministry said autopsies determined the hostages were shot at close range and died on Thursday or Friday.

+Three were reportedly among those who would have been released in the first phase of the cease-fire proposal outlined by Biden in July.

-Thousands attended the funeral Monday for one of the six, Israeli-American Hersh Goldberg-Polin, a 23-year-old native of Berkeley, California.
-He was one of the best-known hostages, and his parents had led a high-profile campaign for the captives' release, meeting with Biden, Pope Francis, and addressing the Democratic National Convention last month.
+Thousands attended the funeral Monday for one of the six, Israeli-American Hersh Goldberg-Polin.
+He was one of the best-known hostages, with his parents leading a high-profile campaign for the captives' release, meeting with Biden and Pope Francis and addressing the Democratic National Convention last month.

-The general strike, called by Israel’s largest trade union, the Histadrut, ended early after a labor court said it must end by 2:30 p.m. local time, accepting a petition from the government calling it politically motivated.
+The general strike, called by Israel’s largest trade union, the Histadrut, ended early after a labor court accepted a petition from the government calling it politically motivated.

 “There’s no need to punish the whole state of Israel because of what is happening, overall, it is a victory for Hamas,” said one passenger, Amrani Yigal.